What Are the Best Schools with Sound Engineering Programs?

 American University in Washington, D.C.

-AU tied for 79th in U.S. News & World Report's ranking of national universities in 2011 (www.usnews.com).
+American University tied for 72nd place in the U.S. News & World Report's ranking of national universities in 2015 (www.usnews.com).
 AU offers undergraduate audio technology and audio production degrees.
 In the audio technology program, you'll study sound synthesis, multi-track production and studio acoustics.
 The audio production program requires a specialization in either communication or music.

 The Greenberg Theatre and the Katzen Arts Center have three performance spaces, a control and recording room, a sound synthesis studio and digital audio workstations.
 The McKinley Building houses recording studios with professional-quality equipment.
 It also has a laboratory for sound synthesis projects where you could add sound effects to collaborative video projects.